We may earn money or products from the companies mentioned in this post.

 If John had a mother, why would Jesus say this?
 Wouldn’t it cause contention, and conflict?
 John’s mother seemed to be very outspoken and would have surly objected if it was out of order some way.

-Simply explained this action had a bigger more universal meaning.
+Simply explained this last gift Jesus offered had a bigger more universal and inclusive meaning.
 He was lifting Mary to the given Honor of being the mother of all of us – Mother of All Humanity.

 Where To Go From Here?

 All I can say is the Holy Spirit was not done with me on that April 11, 1998 Easter Vigil when I was welcomed into the Catholic Church.
 And He is not done with me now.